 Captain Hood’s captivity was initially at Oflag V11 Laufen, Bavaria.
 Laufen was a village about 10 miles north west of Salzburg.
 He was with seven other Officers from the 140th Regiment.
 At this Oflag, they were able to hold piano recitals, played bridge and ping-pong.
 They were allowed to receive parcels from England up to 10lbs.
 Hood was allowed to write letters from captivity once-weekly, his letters took about a week in transit and were air-posted via Portugal.

 140th Regiment Officers in captivity, Oflag VIIC (Laufen) in June 1941.
-Captain Cecil (‘Tommy’) Hood is 2nd from right and Major Nevill Christopherson is 2nd from left in this image.
+Captain Cecil (‘Tommy’) Hood is 2nd from right, Captain ‘Paddy’ Sirkett is first from left, Major Nevill Christopherson is 2nd from left and Colonel Odling is the central figure in this image.
 With thanks to Helen Hood

 Oflag VIB Dossel, Oflag VIIB Eichstatt